qian160/ebooks/README.md

 # books
-    Many thanks to z library
+    Many thanks to z library and google